MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 .col[
 - Given all the data, I mentally cluster it into two parts.
-- If the high-end outliers deviate, **it's nonlinear already.**
+- If the high-end outliers deviate, **it’s nonlinear already.**
 - Those points are evidence that the system is struggling there.
-- You don't need to model anything to see that.
+- You don’t need to model anything to see that.
 ]

 .col[